Azure/business-process-automation/README.md

 ## 1. Create a Resource Group in your Azure Portal
 Create your Resource Group.
-**Note**:*When naming your Resource Group, please use lower case, alphanumeric characters only, as multiple Azure Services will be created later on, in the background, using your Resource Group name*
+**Note**: *When naming your Resource Group, please use lower case, alphanumeric characters only, as multiple Azure Services will be created later on, in the background, using your Resource Group name*

 Select your preferred Region

 ![](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/media/manage-resource-groups-portal/manage-resource-groups-add-group.png)
 https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal

-It will take a few seconds for your Resource Group to be created.
+It will take several seconds for your Resource Group to be created.

 ![](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/media/manage-resource-groups-portal/manage-resource-groups-create-group.png)
 For more help, refer to https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal